peio42/uvpp/README.md

 Of course, you can also reference any function.

-_When you execute a function you need to pass a callback to, you have two options.
-You can use the raw libuv function, or you can call a "safe" uvpp function, which will just check the result value and raise an exception if needed, before calling your callback._
+_When you need to pass a callback to a function, you usually have two options.
+You can pass it as a function parameter, or you can ask uvpp to take care or errors and raise an exception for you if needed.
+This way, you don't need to manage with libuv status inside your callbacks (but still need to manage exceptions in C++ way)_

 This safe way require you to use template version of the functions.
-Not every callback will be given a status error code, but as a general rule, any callback can be written in a template-style to keep consistency.
+Even if not every callback will be given a status error code, any callback can be written in a template-style to keep consistency, as a general rule.

+To be able to use a lambda as a template parameter, you might have to use a C++20 compiler.
+As of 2022, g++ still has bug, even compiling with "std=c++20", as it considers the lambda has no linkage.
+But clang manages very well.

     Loop *loop = Loop::getDefault();